mpdroog/radiusd/README.md

 with other radiusd-instances (as sessions are administrated in MySQL)

 > To protect yourself against racing conditions between nodes
-> it's advices to use a replication method like Galera Cluster.
+> it's adviced to use a replication method like Galera Cluster.

 TODO
 ==============